isibord/co-speech-humanoids/README.md

 7- Run main.py to train the model.
 Note that if your training gets interrupted, you can resume from the last saved state by updating this parameter: pre_trained_file=./models/seq2seq_{highest-epoch-completed}_{...}.tar

 8- Run inference.py to run the model and to translate a string to a sequence of poses.
 Be sure to update the model_file path to your saved trained model.
 Observe the generated pose animation in the file 'animation.html' and also under the animation_frames folder.
 Works best in Chrome browser.

+### Known Issues
+1- Index out of range runtime error with long sentences while converting the speech to gesture